eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

 * Crossing the boundary often requires going through a C interface
 * Having scripts that output C++ code are not easy to develop or maintain

-The use of a separate DSL does have advantages and can be justified if it will be a large part of the project.
+The use of a separate Domain Specific Language (DSL) does have advantages and can be justified if it will be a large part of the project.
-For example, a compiler writer may invest in setting up lex and yacc for more natural syntanx and more informative error messages.
+For example, a compiler writer may invest in setting up lex and yacc for more natural syntax and more informative error messages.
 However almost every project can benefit from a little DSL (e.g. to format dates or match a regular expression).
 The overhead of using a separate tool for such small tasks is probihitive.
-Embedded DSLs shine in this space and such EDSLs have to be implemented using TMP.
+Embedded DSLs shine in this space and have to be implemented using TMP.

 ### [Boost](https://google.github.io/styleguide/cppguide.html#Boost)
 GSG whitelists only a handful of Boost libraries on the fears that it might encourage the developers to learn and use "advanced techniques".